purushotamrai/wget_static/README.txt

 Q: How Wget Static is Different?
-A: Wget static module has completely different architecture as it uses Wget Command for static html generation and also provides option to either download the generated HTML or upload it to Remote FTP server.
+A: Wget static module has completely different architecture as it uses Wget Command for static html generation and also provides option to either download the generated HTML or upload it to Remote FTP/Webdav server.

 MAINTAINERS